Pratiyush-9/UniVote-Online-Voting-System-/README.md

 Description:
 -------------
-This is a backend application for a university voting system where users can vote for candidates.
+UniVote is a backend application for a university voting system where users can vote for candidates.
 It provides functionalities for user authentication, candidate management, and secure voting.

 ⚠️ Note: Backend Only.
 Use Postman or any API testing tool to interact with endpoints.